workplacesystems/milia/test/README.md

 ### Required by Milia/Devise

-Universal (non-tenanted)
+Universal (non-accounted)
 ```
   User
     has_one: member
-    habtm: tenants
+    habtm: accounts

-  Tenant
+  Account
     has_many: members
     habtm: users

-  tenants_users HABTM join table
+  accounts_users HABTM join table
 ```

 ### models added for typical app complexity

-Tenanted
+Accounted
-<i>Means they all have an implicit: belongs_to: tenant</i>
+<i>Means they all have an implicit: belongs_to: account</i>

 ```
   Member